There’s hardly a Southeast Asia travel plan that’ll polarize travellers more than spending 10 days in Bali.

 Sheltered in a small bay, the waters at Jimbaran are calm, keeping the rambunctious surf crowd elbowing each other for waves up in Kuta and Legian.
-The accommodation prices in Jimbaran reflect the quieter scene.
+The accommodation prices reflect the quieter scene.

-What to Do in Jimbaran
+What to do in Jimbaran

 The once sleepy fishing village isn’t exactly south Bali’s hub of activity.
-The best moments in Jimbaran the simple pleasures that drive so many to fall in love with Bali: good food, sunsets, beaches, and doing nothing at all.
-Here are the best things to do in Jimbaran:
+The best moments here reflect the simple pleasures that drive so many to fall in love with Bali: good food, sunsets, beaches, and doing nothing at all.

 Feel the sands of Jimbaran Beach under your feet

-Tegal Wangi Beach
+Chill out at Tegal Wangi Beach

 The spectacular cliffside Tegal Wangi Beach is a welcome change from the busy beachside promenades of south Bali.
 Along the southern fringes of Jimbaran Bay, precipitous cliffs spring from the turquoise waters forming a stunning scene that stands out even in ever picturesque Bali.

-Where to stay
+Where to stay in Jimbaran

-- The Open House Jimbaran Bali: An eco-friendly boutique hotel just steps away from the beach.
+- The Open House Jimbaran Bali: An eco-friendly boutique hotel just steps away from the sea.
 The villa-style rooms offer large comfortable beds and a balcony or terrace.
 The ambient outdoor seating area and pool is the perfect place to unwind.

 From North Bali, it’s a bit of a trek to Jimbaran.
 You’ll likely need to catch the daily Perama shuttle to Kuta departing at 09:00 from the Perama Hotel (IDR 125,000).
 From Kuta, it’s about a 15- to 20-minute taxi ride to Kuta.

-- Want to travel over shorter distances?
-Swap North Bali’s Lovina for Candidasa, a laid-back town along Bali’s eastern coast.
-The relaxation opportunities are much in the same, but you’ll be much closer to your next destination (and your ride home).
+- Want to travel over shorter distances during your 10 days in Bali?
+Swap North Bali’s Lovina for Candidasa, a laid-back town along the eastern coast.
+The relaxation opportunities are much the same, but you’ll be much closer to your next destination (and your ride home).